Israel says it is cutting off its electricity supply to Gaza

 Israel’s military offensive has killed more than 48,000 Palestinians in Gaza, mostly women and children, according to Gaza’s Health Ministry, which doesn’t say how many of the dead were militants.

-Now, with the cutoff of all supplies to Gaza, Palestinians are reporting sharp price increases for dwindling items as fears grow again.
+Now, with the cutoff of all supplies to Gaza, Palestinians are reporting sharp price increases for dwindling items as fears grow again, in the middle of the Muslim holy month of Ramadan.

 “Since the ceasefire began, the situation has improved a little.
 But before that, the situation was very bad,” said Fares al-Qeisi in the southern city of Khan Younis.
 “I swear to God, one could not satisfy their hunger.”